Will AI Replace Museum Curators? The Catalog Is Digital, But the Eye for Art Is Not

 Modest Exposure, Strong Human Core

 Cataloging and documenting collection items with metadata leads at 55% automation.
 [Fact] AI computer vision can identify objects, suggest classifications, extract text from labels, and populate database fields from photographs.
 Museums with tens of thousands of uncataloged items in storage are using AI to chip away at backlogs that would take human staff decades to process.
+The Smithsonian, the British Museum, and the Rijksmuseum have all reported significant cataloging acceleration from AI-assisted workflows — a museum that was producing 2,000 catalog entries per year with traditional staff can now produce 8,000-12,000 entries per year with AI assistance and the same headcount.

 Researching provenance and historical significance of artifacts reaches 40%.
 [Fact] AI can cross-reference auction records, scan digitized archives, identify stylistic signatures, and flag potential provenance gaps.
 What used to require months of archival research in multiple countries can now be narrowed to the most promising leads in days.
+This matters especially in the wake of ongoing repatriation conversations, where institutions are systematically reviewing their holdings for items with problematic provenance histories.

 Writing scholarly publications and exhibition catalogs sits at 42%.
 [Fact] AI can draft descriptive text, summarize research findings, and generate multiple versions for different audiences.
 But scholarly writing in art history requires interpretive arguments, historiographic awareness, and original insight — the parts AI struggles with most.
+The AI-generated catalog entry that describes an object is useful as a starting point; the curator's interpretive essay that situates the object within broader cultural and historical currents is not yet replaceable.

 Designing and organizing exhibitions stays at just 20%.
 [Fact] Exhibition design is a deeply embodied practice.
 It involves understanding how visitors physically move through space, how lighting affects emotional response, how the sequence of objects builds a narrative, and how the same painting can tell a completely different story depending on what hangs beside it.
 This is curatorial judgment, and it is profoundly human.